 About

 Born in the resplendent city of Riobamba and raised in Quito, I lived two decades of my life amongst the amazing Ecuadorian mountainous landscapes.
-From an early age, I was engrained with understanding the importance of protecting life in all of its forms.
-Quickly my love for animals, Biology and Ecology grew and eventually led me to Argentina, where I pursued a Bachelor in Genetics.
+From an early age, I was ingrained with understanding the importance of protecting life in all of its forms.
+Quickly my love for animals, Biology and Ecology grew and eventually led me to Argentina, where I pursued a Bachelor of Sciences in Genetics.

 B.S, M.S & PhD Student.

-While pursuing my undergraduate degree at Universidad Nacional de Misiones, I ventured in studying chromosomal features in the elusive Myotis bat genus.
+While pursuing my undergraduate degree at Universidad Nacional de Misiones, I ventured into studying chromosomal features in the elusive Myotis bat genus.

 Unsolved questions from this work woke in me a particular interest in Transposable Elements and in their potential to be used as molecular markers to solve intricate phylogenetic relationships in this group.